openponce/opencamera/README.md

 **ios/PodFile**

-Change the line by uncommenting and changing the minimum version in the PodFile file.
+Change the line by uncommenting and changing the minimum version in the ios/PodFile.

 ```
 platform :ios, '10.0'